-Hawaiʻi Aloha ʻĀina Hawaiian Nationality, Love of Country, Patriotism
+Hawaiʻi Aloha ʻĀina Love of the Hawaiian Islands, Hawaiian Patriotism

 I am a proud descendant of Loke Kaʻilikea of Kaupō, Maui, Ko Hawaiʻi Pae ʻĀina (Hawaiian Islands), who signed the Kūʻē Petition that defeated annexation in 1898, preserving the independence of the Hawaiian Islands to this day, including the continuity of the Hawaiian Kingdom as a sovereign and independent State under international law.
 There exists no annexation treaty ceding the Hawaiian archipelago to the United States.
 Historically, there were two failed attempts to ratify such a treaty of cession in the U.S. Senate, in 1893 and 1897.
 If territorial annexation of the Hawaiian Islands could be accomplished unilaterally through a congressional joint resolution, it would have been pursued in the first place, without first seeking ratification of a bilateral treaty of annexation.